 \subsection{Action Principles on Principal Bundles}

-We have already encountered various action principles, from which the equations of evolution of the physical system could be derived.
-However, we have been a bit vague about them.
-I will now elaborate on a rigorous treatment of actions principles in general and more specifically in gauge theories of the Yang-Mills kind, as they are formulated on principal bundles.
+We have already encountered various action principles, from which the equations of evolution of the physical system can be derived.
+However, we have been somewhat vague about them.
+I will now elaborate on a rigorous treatment of action principles in general and more specifically in gauge theories of the Yang-Mills kind, as they are formulated on principal bundles.

 The situation is often as follows.
-One has a mathematical formalism in which we have a space of (formally) possible states of the physical system: the \emph{configuration space} $Q$, which we take to be a manifold (that is infinite dimensional in the case of field theories).
+One has a mathematical formalism in which we have a space of (formally) possible states of the physical system: the \emph{configuration space} $Q$, which we take to be a manifold (that is infinite-dimensional in the case of field theories).
 However, some states turn out to be physically impossible.
 The criterion that a state is physically relevant can often be put into the form that it is a stationary point of a certain function $Q\ra{S}\R$, called the \emph{action} .